ethanuppal/spade/ARCHITECTURE.md

 Type inference does not care about the details of the types, essentially it only carers about the left hand side of the definition.
-The type arguments, the constraints etc., but not wether or not a type is an enum or a struct.
+The type arguments, the constraints etc., but not whether or not a type is an enum or a struct.
 During MIR to HIR lowering however, this information is needed.
 Thus, types from the TypeState produced by the type inferer are converted to `ConcreteType`s.
 At this point, items will also be monomorphised, i.e. generic items are turned